 3. New Testament Exegesis.-In the Junior class, one of the Gospels is read in the original, with special reference to the idiom of the New Testament, and to the variant readings.
-The work extends throughout the year, with two periods per week until Easter, and five from then till Tune.-For all three classes, combined, an intensive study of one greater and two lesser Epistles in the original is prescribed, the course extending over one-half of each school year, with five periods per week.
-In 1920-1921: Juniors: (Prof. Henkel).
+The work extends throughout the year, with two periods per week until Easter, and five from then till June.

+Juniors: In 1928-1929: Marcus (Prof. Henkel).